Rajan–Nagendra

-Rajan–Nagendra was an Indian musical duo who were prominent composers of film music in Kannada and Telugu cinema from the late 1950s to the early 1990s.
-Rajan, along with his brother Nagendra, created a niche for themselves for nearly four decades.
+Rajan–Nagendra were Indian brothers and musical duo who were prominent composers of film music in Kannada and Telugu cinema from the late 1950s to the early 1990s.
+The two brothers created a niche for themselves for nearly four decades.
 The duo scored music for about 375 films, over 200 of them in Kannada and the remainder in other languages like Telugu, Tamil, Malayalam, Tulu, Hindi and Sinhala.
 They composed innumerable hits, hundreds of melodious tunes in their career spanning four decades.
-They also hold the record for the longest active musical pair in the industry.
+They also hold the record for being the longest active musical pair in the industry.

 Childhood

 Rajan (1933–2020) and Nagendrappa (1935–2000) were born in Shivarampet of Mysore in a middle-class musical family.
 Their father Rajappa was a harmonium and flute player who played background music for silent movies.

 Within a short time, each of them attained proficiency in playing a different instrument – Rajan in violin and Nagendra in Jal tarang.
 Rajan used to listen to musical performances of eminent musicians at Choudayya Ramamandira in Mysore and hence got the opportunity to listen to music performances by Hindusthani, Karnatak, and western music in the Mysore palace.
 Later on, Rajan came to Bangalore for his further educational studies.